kubedb/docs/docs/guides/mssqlserver/clustering/ag_cluster.md

 ## Deploy Microsoft SQL Server Availability Group Cluster

-At first, we need to create an Issuer/ClusterIssuer which will be used to generate the certificate used for TLS configurations.
+First, an issuer needs to be created, even if TLS is not enabled for SQL Server.
+The issuer will be used to configure the TLS-enabled Wal-G proxy server, which is required for the SQL Server backup and restore operations.

 ### Create Issuer/ClusterIssuer